ajsya/ServerAlerter/README.md

 ```
 pip install mcstatus
 ```
-Run the Python File
+Run the Python File <br />
-Navigate your cursor over to the left side of the server you would like to join.
+Navigate your cursor over to the left side of the server you would like to join in Minecraft.
 ## Credits
 Made by ajsya / SharkBaitBilly